arabidopsis/typescript-definitions/README.md

 then you need to choose a concrete type to generate the typescript: `Value<i32>::type_script_ify()`.
 The concrete type doesn't matter as long as it obeys rust restrictions; the output will still be generic `export type Value<T> { value: T }`.

-Currently type bounds are discarded.
+Currently type bounds are discarded in the typescript.

 So basically with `TypeScriptify` *you* have to create some binary that, via `println!` or similar statements, will cough up a typescript library file.
 I guess you have more control here... at the expense of complicating